 All other certificates required by the Russian government are the responsibility of the importer.

 Accredited Supplier Lists

-In general, products under veterinary control are required to come from approved supplier lists.
+In general, products subject to veterinary control are required to come from approved supplier lists.
 Rosselkhoznadzor often issues conditions to source from approved establishments in the import (veterinary) permit.
 As a result, non-exempt commodities without a list of approved establishments (e.g., dairy) are routinely blocked from entry.
-Contrary to Russia's WTO commitment to trim back the listing requirement to not include products of plant origin, and select processed products of animal origin (including dairy), Rosselkhoznadzor continues to de facto enforce the listing requirement on all such products.
+Contrary to Russia's WTO commitment to trim back the listing requirement to exclude select processed products of animal origin, Rosselkhoznadzor continues to de facto enforce the listing requirement on all such products.

-Rosselkhoznadzor currently maintains such lists for the following commodities:
+At the time of this report's publication, Rosselkhoznadzor maintains lists for the following U.S. commodities:

 - Live Animals: Day-Old Chicks

 - Live Animals: Hatching Eggs

 - Feed and Feed Additives

 - Feed and Feed Additives: Feed for Non-Productive Animals, Bird, Fish

 - Feed and Feed Additives: Feed Additives

 - Feed and Feed Additives: Fishmeal

-- Meat and Meat Products (This list includes coldstores approved for all types of meats)
+- Meat and Meat Products (NOTE: This list includes coldstores approved for all types of meats produced by approved establishments)

 - Meat and Meat Products: Beef

 - Meat and Meat Products: Poultry

 - Meat and Meat Products: Pork

 - Meat and Meat Products: Sub-products and Fat of Beef

 - Meat and Meat Products: Sub-products and Fat of Poultry

 - Meat and Meat Products: Sub-products and Fat of Pork

 - Non-Edible Products: Raw Intestines (Casings)

 - Food Products: Finished Mutton Products

 - Food Products: Finished Beef Products

 - Food Products: Finished Horse Meat Products

 - Food Products: Finished Poultry Products

 - Food Products: Finished Pork Products

 - Food Products: Prepared Meat Products

-- Products Not Requiring a Permit: Feed and Feed Additives (This list includes all establishments, which ship feeds in retail packaging, for which import permits are not required.
-The list was created by Rosselkhoznadzor primarily for the convenience of the CU customs officials at the border.)
+- Products Not Requiring a Permit: Feed and Feed Additives (This list includes all establishments that ship feeds in retail packaging, for which import permits are not required.
+The list was created by Rosselkhoznadzor primarily for the convenience of the EAEU customs officials at the border.)

 - Fish and Seafood

-The final and transitional provisions of the Unified Procedure for veterinary control at the customs border of the Customs Union exempts the following products from the list requirement on an undefined, "temporary" basis:
+The final and transitional provisions of the Unified Procedure for veterinary control at the customs border of the Eurasian Economic Union exempts the following products from the listing requirement on an undefined, "temporary" basis:

 - Animals and genetic material;

 - Bee products;

-- Raw materials of animal origin (skin, hair, raw furskins, feathers, etc.);
+- Raw materials of animal origin (skin, hair, raw fur skins, feathers, etc.);

-- Animal feed and feed additives of vegetable origin;
+- Animal feed of vegetable origin;

+- Food additives of animal origin;

-- Composite (ready-made) products; and
+- Composite (containing animal origin components) products; and,

 - Gelatin, etc.